awbla/awbla-student-workflow/content/1-scanning.md

 ...**DC_B1_F2_12345_078**

-When you are preparing to scan an item, generate the prefix you will put into the scan box (**DC_B1_F2_12345_**) Then you can use the default numbering created by the scanning software to automatically create sequentially numbered scans for that item as follows:
+When you are preparing to scan, generate the prefix you will put into the scan box (DC_B1_F2_12345_) Then you can use the default numbering created by the scanning software to automatically create sequentially numbered scans for each page of the item as follows:

 **DC_B1_F2_12345_001**
 **DC_B1_F2_12345_002**
 **DC_B1_F2_12345_003**

-**Make sure to update the prefix when you switch to your next document!**
+**Make sure to update the prefix when you switch to your next item!**

 Each prefix should include the unique identifier for that specific item.
-We want to avoid accidentally scanning several distinct objects for instance objects #12345 and #879123 as if they're a two page document.
+We want to avoid accidentally naming several distinct objects in a way that suggests it's one multiple page document instead of several distinct objets.

-Imagine #123456 and #879123 are each one page long letters.
+Example 1: Imagine #123456 and #879123 are each one page long letters.
 Here's how the work flow should go:

 Scan **DC_B1_F2_12345_001** first, using prefix **DC_B1_F2_12345_**.
 Switching to the next doument, #879123, update the prefix to **DC_B1_879123_**

 **Do not** accidentally create **DC_B1_F2_12345_002** by forgetting to update the prefix box.

+Example 2: Imagine #123456 is three pages long and #879123 is two pages long.
+Here's how the work flow should go:

+Scan and create DC_B1_F2_12345_001 first, using prefix **DC_B1_F2_12345_**.
+Scan each additional page creating: DC_B1_F2_12345_001, DC_B1_F2_12345_002, DC_B1_F2_12345_003.

+Switching to the next doument, #879123, update the prefix to **DC_B1_879123_**.
+Scan each additional page creating DC_B1_879123_001, DC_B1_879123_002.

 ------------

 {:#images}
 ## Scanning Images

-Before beginning, go to your personal folder in the 'Scans' folder on the C: drive at your workstation.
-If a supervisor has not done so already, create a folder for the scanning project titled after the collection you'll be scanning (ex.: `MG 183`).
+Before beginning, create a personal folder in your one drive space that you can use to upload your scans. <This needs some more work>.
 Inside that folder, create another folder called 'tif'.
 This folder will be the destination for your initial scans.

 - Turn on scanner at station.
 Open EpsonScan scanning software.